Measuring SOC Success: Defining Key Performance Indicators for Effective Security Operations

 Setting Up Dashboards in Microsoft Sentinel

-Microsoft Sentinel comes with customizable dashboards ( that let you track everything from detection times to response efficiency.
+Microsoft Sentinel enables you to create custom dashboards that let you track everything from detection times to response efficiency.
 You can configure these dashboards to display metrics like MTTD and MTTR, giving you an instant snapshot of how your SOC is “performing” in real-time.

 MTTD